 A low voice breathed into her ear.
 She could hear a whimper in the background, then muffled moans of fear.

 “Who is this?”
 She wanted to believe this was a prank, but she couldn’t stop the rush of chills that ran over her.

-“Don’t you ever hang up on me.”
+“Don’t ever hang up on me.”
 A scratchy voice retorted.

 “I’m calling the police,” Colleen’s hand shook as she hung up the phone making the phone rattle against its cradle.

 A hollow knock rumbled at the door.

 With her hand on the knob again she pressed her ear to the wood.
-She could hear two voices whimpering and screaming, but they were muffled by something.
+She could hear two muffled voices whimpering and screaming.
 She rotated the brass knob and pulled.
-This time it opened.
-Slowly the door creaked opened, but Colleen’s fear held the door in front her as a blockade.
+This time it opened with ease.
+Slowly the door creaked opened, but Colleen held the door in front of her as a blockade.
 Afraid of what she might see, her face moved slightly to give her a better look.

 What was once the hallway was gone.
-Behind the door were two people lying still in the bottom of a deep brown hole.
+Behind the door were two people lying still in the bottom of a dark muddy pit.
 Rain trickled into the hole as she examined the sight.
-The two people were laying on their sides facing one another.
-Both were bound by duck tape around their legs and hands.
-Colleen found their faces and saw that it was her sister in a silky blue dress and Travis in his pajamas.
+The two people lay on their sides facing one another.
+Both were bound by duct tape around their legs and hands.
+Colleen found their faces and saw that it was her sister in a silky blue dress and Travis in a pair of sweats.
 Red liquid ran from their chests.
 Was that blood?

 Terror rushed through Colleen as she turned to get the phone, but now someone stood in her way.
 A large man in a thick black robe.

 “I told you to never hang up on me.”
 It spoke.

 Shooting pain hit her in the heart.
 She looked down to see a black knife grip hanging out of her chest.
 The hand of the stranger pushed her backwards making her fall into the hole with her boyfriend and sister.

-The door creaked shut as she took her last breath.
+Colleen watched the door creak shut slowly as she took her last breath.